Description

 Impact

 In the Linux kernel’s HFS+ file‑system implementation, the hfs_bnode_create function can erroneously return an existing node without increasing its reference count.
+This flaw, classified as CWE-911 and an additional unspecified category (NVD-CWE-Other), manifests when hfs_bmap_alloc tries to create a node that already exists in the hash table.
 When that node is later released, the kernel detects that its reference counter has dropped to zero and triggers a BUG, causing a kernel panic.
-This results in a loss of availability for the affected system.
-The flaw is an error‑handling defect that forces a crash rather than exposing data or permitting code execution.
+This loss of availability is a direct result of the improper error handling path.

 Affected Systems